joshbegley/nyt-latest/previous.md

 `West Ham United say they have no intention of loaning Lucas Paqueta to his boyhood club Flamengo.`\
 https://nytimes.com/athletic/5616025/2024/07/04/lucas-paqueta-west-ham-loan/

-**Erik Ten Hag's Man Utd contract is settled but results will determine his future**\
+**Erik ten Hag's Man Utd contract is settled but results will determine his future**\
 `The details of Erik ten Hag's contract extension at Manchester United, his backroom staff and what it means for the future`\
 https://nytimes.com/athletic/5600923/2024/07/04/ten-hag-new-contract/